 Another example, if the world demands a clean source of energy, then an entrepreneur will start to work on bringing solar to market.
 He is motivated by profit, however, society’s demand is satiated.

-Metaphorically, the complexities of the market and an amazing self-correcting balancing act is best done by the person on who is walking on tight rope, rather than someone guiding them from the audience.
+Metaphorically, the complexities of the market and an amazing self-correcting balancing act is best done by the person on who is walking on a tight rope, rather than someone guiding them from the audience.
 The invisible hand is the cerebellum of the market.

 Ayn Rand is different than Adam Smith

-Remember, Smith was a moral philosopher, he was not a cold hearted capitalist as many of this followers are portrayed.
+Remember, Smith was a moral philosopher, he was not a cold-hearted capitalist as many of these followers are portrayed.
 He was seeking answers to how society as a whole could reach its optimal level of equilibrium and commenting on how people act in society to maximize their happiness.
-I would say Adam Smith would not agree with with Ayn Rand’s ethical egotism.
+I would say Adam Smith would not agree with Ayn Rand’s ethical egotism.
 Ayn Rand’s Objectivism movement did have a laissez-faire message, however, it was counter to the enlightenment ideals of altruism.
 Ayn Rand was more of a radical force countering the ideas of her time at an extreme.
 Adam Smith was not extreme and advocated limited government to uplift and better society and individuals, such as education.
 Rand’s philosophy almost had a caustic angry message, and I think gives capitalism a bad reputation.
-In contrast Adam Smith’s message was uplifting.
+In contrast, Adam Smith’s message was uplifting.